mk12/sicp/notes/text.md

 - Different processes consume different amounts of computational resources.
 - We compare this using _order of growth_, a gross measure of the resources required by a process as the inputs becomes larger.
-- Let $n$ be a parameter that measures the size of a problem---it could be the input itself, the tolerance, the number of rows in the matrix, etc.
+- Let $n$ be a parameter that measures the size of a problem -- it could be the input itself, the tolerance, the number of rows in the matrix, etc.
 - Let $R(n)$ be the amount of resources the process requires for a problem of size $n$.
 This could be time, space (amount of memory), number of registers used, etc.
 - We say that $R(n)$ has order of growth $Θ(f(n))$, or $R(n) = Θ(f(n))$, if there are positive constants $A$ and $B$ independent of $n$ such that $Af(n) ≤ R(n) ≤ Bf(n)$ for any sufficiently large value of $n$.
 - The value $R(n)$ is sandwiched between $Af(n)$ and $Bf(n)$.